Accessibility statement for Ingatestone & Fryerning Parish Council website

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we do not plan to fix minutes and agendas for previous meetings.

-Any new PDFs or Word documents we publish will meet Microsoft Word accessibility standards, and eventually the Adobe Acrobat accessibility standards (where possible see earlier note).
+Any new PDFs or Word documents we publish will meet Microsoft Word accessibility standards, and eventually the Adobe Acrobat accessibility standards (where possible, please see earlier non-compliant note).

 What we’re doing to improve accessibility